stevenpelley/waitn/README.md

 ```

 ## Building
-If you have go installed
+If you have Go installed
 ```
 > go build ./cmd/waitn
 ```
-If you don't want to install go but you do have Docker
+If you don't want to install Go but you do have Docker
 ```
 > make
 ```